KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Grant: You think giant centipedes are cute?

-Jem: They're pincers move like they're trying to give you a hug or something.
+Jem: Their pincers move like they're trying to give you a hug or something.

 Grant: ...